 The Big Takeaway?

 Whichever trend you decide to go with, make sure it’s an expression of yourself and your lifestyle.
+And the best part is that you don’t even have to work with an interior designer to incorporate these into your home!
 Bring new life to your home this summer with sweet lilac, open wood shelving, or an oceanic color palette.
 These designers have shared their favorite trends; now it’s time to open the windows and let the sun shine through.

 Jenna Royall is a Content Marketing Associate for Builders Digital Experience (BDX).
 She creates and implements a variety of customized content marketing programs, and develops content partnerships with leading media, bloggers and influencers on behalf of BDX.